ccbskillssem/pythonbootcamp/README.md

 - [License](#license)

 ## Zoom
-Link to the zoom [here](https://berkeley.zoom.us/s/97071151872).
+Link to the zoom is [here](https://berkeley.zoom.us/s/97071151872).
 Lectures are recorded and will be posted on the PyCamp slack when they are ready!

 ## Slack